openstack/devstack/doc/source/plugins.rst

 For everyday use, DevStack plugins can exist in any git tree that's accessible on the internet.
 However, when using DevStack plugins in the OpenStack gate, they must live in projects in OpenStack's gerrit.
-Both ``openstack`` namespace and ``stackforge`` namespace are fine.
 This allows testing of the plugin as well as provides network isolation against upstream git repository failures (which we see often enough to be an issue).

 Ideally a plugin will be included within the ``devstack`` directory of the project they are being tested.
-For example, the stackforge/ec2-api project has its plugin support in its own tree.
+For example, the openstack/ec2-api project has its plugin support in its own tree.

 However, some times a DevStack plugin might be used solely to